Dolfost/snake-cpp/README.md

 It will create the game executable `snake.out` and build the help pad for current terminal.

 ## Running the game
-- Open the terninal window not smaller than 40 lines by 80 columns
+- Open the terminal window not smaller than 42 lines by 80 columns
-- To start the game You can exexute
+- To start the game You can execute
     ```
     $ ./shanke.out
     ```